2015 ALSC Penguin Young Readers Group Award Winners

 The Association for Library Service to Children (ALSC) has awarded the 2015 Penguin Young Readers Group Award to Emily Bredberg, Lakeside Elementary School, Coppell (Texas) Independent School District; Stephanie Long, Frederick County (Maryland) Public Libraries; Juliet Morefield, Multnomah County Library, Portland, Oregon; and Heather Thompson, Cook Memorial Public Library District, Libertyville, Illinois.

 The $600 stipend, made possible by an annual gift from Penguin Young Readers Group, enables up to four children’s librarians to attend their first American Library Association’s Annual Conference.
 Applicants must demonstrate an involvement in ALSC as well as other professional and educational associations.
-New programming or innovations initiated by the applicants in elementary, middle schools or public libraries is required.
+New programming or innovations initiated by the applicants is highly important.
+Less than 10 years of experience of working directly with children in elementary, middle schools or public libraries is required.

-“The committee is thrilled with the creativeness of programming, amount of professional involvement, and leadership skills passed onto to children,” said Nancy Baumann, grant administration chair.
-“Attending the annual conference will be of great benefit for each recipient.”
+“The committee is delighted with the creativity of the programming and the depth of commitment to their communities,” said Susan Poulter, grant administration chair.
+“Attending the annual conference will be of great benefit to each recipient.”